 - Imported 12 oz beer at a local bar $2.00

 - Cocktail drink in San Salvador upscale area $6.00

 These prices can vary depending on the establishment and the location.

-The healthcare cost will vary depending on the person and the type of insurance it has.
-Keep in mind that El Salvador is a developing country, some of the local doctor or clinic will not take insurance.
+Healthcare cost varies depending on the person and the type of insurance it has.
+El Salvador is a developing country; some doctors or clinics will not take insurance.

-Furthermore, keep in mind that the prices or costs in this article are not set in stone; they can vary depending on location and type of establishment.
-Nonetheless, use it as a guideline to get an idea on the cost of living in El Salvador.
+Lastly, keep in mind that the prices or costs in this article can vary depending on the location and type of establishment.
+Anyways, use them as a guideline to get an idea of the cost of living in El Salvador.